GeoLarryLai/pyTopoComplexity/JOSS/paper.md

 data, quantifying topographic complexity has become an essential step in terrain analysis across various research fields.
-This necessity spans applications such as terrain classification and mapping at various spatial scales [@Weiss2001; @Robbins2018; @Lindsay2019; @PardoIguzquiza2022a], evaluating the depositional age of event sedimentation (e.g., landslides, alluvial fans) and subsequent erosion processes [@Hetz2016; @Johnstone2018; @Booth2017; @LaHusen2020; @Herzig2023], and identifying habitats to assess ecological diversity on land and seafloor [@Frost2005; @Hetz2016; @Wilson2007].
+This necessity spans applications such as terrain classification and mapping at various spatial scales [@Weiss2001; @Robbins2018; @Lindsay2019; @PardoIguzquiza2022a], evaluating the depositional age of event sedimentation (e.g., landslides, avulsion on alluvial fans) and subsequent erosion processes [@Hetz2016; @Johnstone2018; @Booth2017; @LaHusen2020; @Herzig2023], and identifying habitats to assess ecological diversity on land and seafloor [@Frost2005; @Hetz2016; @Wilson2007].

-In recent years, several advanced methods for quantifying topographic complexity have been developed, including two-dimensional continuous wavelet transform (2D-CWT) analysis [@Booth2009; @Berti2013], fractal dimension estimation [@Taud2005; @Robbins2018; @PardoIguzquiza2020], and Rugosity Index calculation [@Jenness2004; @DuPreez2015].
-These methods are considered more effective for terrain analysis tasks compared to conventional morphological metrics such as variations in local slope and relief.
+In recent years, several advanced methods for quantifying topographic complexity have been developed, including two-dimensional continuous wavelet transform (2D-CWT) analysis [@Booth2009; @Berti2013], fractal dimension estimation [@Taud2005; @Glenn2006; @Robbins2018; @PardoIguzquiza2020], and Rugosity Index calculation [@Jenness2004; @DuPreez2015].
+These methods are considered more effective for topographic complexity analysis tasks compared to conventional morphological metrics such as variations in local slope and relief.
 Despite their importance, comprehensive publicly available tools that incorporate these advanced methods for studying topographic complexity are lacking.
 Common open-source geospatial analysis software, such as QGIS [@QGIS_software], GRASS GIS [@GRASS_GIS_software], and WhiteboxTools [@Lindsay2016], only implement basic conventional methods, limiting the reproducibility and comparability of these newer approaches.
-Although some specialized programs for calculating the Rugosity Index exist [@Walbridge2018; @Benham2022], they have been limited to marine bathymetric studies and involve various mathematical choices and designs.
+Although specialized programs for calculating the Rugosity Index exist [@Walbridge2018; @Benham2022], they have been confined to marine bathymetric studies and involve various mathematical limitations, assumptions, and designs.

 To address this gap, we have developed an open-source Python toolkit called **pyTopoComplexity**.
-This toolkit offers computationally efficient and easily customizable implementations for performing and visualizing the results of 2D-CWT, fractal dimension, and rugosity index calculations (see Table 1\autoref{tab:1}).
-Additionally, **pyTopoComplexity** includes a module for calculating the Terrain Position Index (TPI), a widely used metric in geomorphology research [@Newman2018; @Deumlich2010; @Liu2011] and often used alongside Rugosity Index in marine geological and ecological studies [@Wilson2007; @Walbridge2018].
+This toolkit offers computationally efficient and easily customizable implementations for performing and visualizing the results of 2D-CWT, fractal dimension, and Rugosity Index calculations (see Table 1\autoref{tab:1}).
+Additionally, **pyTopoComplexity** includes a module for calculating the Terrain Position Index, a widely used metric in geomorphology research [@Newman2018; @Deumlich2010; @Liu2011] and often used alongside Rugosity Index in marine geological and ecological studies [@Wilson2007; @Walbridge2018].

-This toolkit detects the grid spacing and units of the projected coordinate system (acceptable in meters, U.S. survey feet, and international feet) from the input raster DTM file (GeoTIFF format) and automatically conducts unit conversions in necessary calculation steps to ensure data consistency and reproducibility.
-Removal of results at nodes affected by edge effects due to no-data values outside the input raster occurs by default.
-Users can define the suitable spatial scale to match their research purposes and choose computational approaches (e.g., chunk processing, faster mathematical approximations) to optimize performance (see details in the **Methods and features overview** section).

 | Modules  | Classes | Method Descriptions | References |
 | ------------- | ------------- | ------------- | ------------- |